 Right off the bat the lobby is insanely impressive, if not a little daunting.
 What better way to a girl’s inner Audrey Hepburn though than chandeliers, right?
 The front desk staff were top notch and super helpful in getting me all settled in.
 I took the old school elevator up to the 23rd floor and was met with massive hallways and dated carpets, but the room itself was fresh and fun.

 I like the idea of not feeling confined to the bed when staying in a hotel, especially when I have writing to do.
-There was copious amounts of space to stretch out, from the comfy chairs to the sectioned off office space with a desk and countertops.
+What I love the most about this hotel Flagstaff was there was copious amounts of space to stretch out, from the comfy chairs to the sectioned off office space with a desk and countertops.
 And a fridge!
 I loved London and all, but having a fridge is key, even for some chilled water to grab in the middle of the night.
 No silly mini bar either to shove over – just a big, cold space for my own snacks and drinks.

 My temporary home office came with indulgently soft pillows – a few picked from their famous pillow bar, where you can choose the right style to best suit your needs (from hypoallergenic to pillow iPod docks!).
 Two big windows open up to the streets below, letting in plenty of light.
 Each wall had pretty gray, black and white flowers and accents to give the space a unique touch of style.